PrabhavGupta5/PrabhavGupta5/README.md

 * 📱 JavaScript
 * 💻 React

-- 🔭 I’m currently working on clone project
+- 🔭 I’m currently working on a clone project
-- 🌱 I’m currently learning Backend Development and sharpening my Data Structures and Algorithms.
+- 🌱 I’m currently learning Backend Development and sharpening my Data Structures and Algorithms skills.
 - 👯 I’m looking to collaborate on different projects.
 - 💬 Ask me about anything, I will be more than happy to help.
 - ⚡ Fun fact: My perfect day would start with food and end with food.